mongodb/mongo-task-generator/docs/generating_tasks.md

 version_id: 321abc
 ```

-You much provide the expansion file when running the `mongo-task-generator` command:
+You must provide the expansion file when running the `mongo-task-generator` command:

 ```bash
 mongo-task-generator --expansion-file expansions.yml